DavidQiuChao/RG-CACHE/README.md

 # RG-CACHE

-This project implement the code of paper "Reflectance-Guided,Contrast-Accumulated Histogram Equalization".
-We use guided-filter[1] to get illumination instead of the relative total variation used in the paper.
+This project implemented the code of paper "Reflectance-Guided,Contrast-Accumulated Histogram Equalization".
+Guided-filter[1] was used to get illumination instead of the relative total variation described in the paper.

 ## Usage